bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    `Express have many uses, like handling request and responses; and Router, for performing middleware and routing`

 - [ ] Describe Middleware?

+    `Middlewares are functions that access the request and response objects, and the next middleware function using 'next'`

 - [ ] Describe a Resource?

+    `Data on an api or server`

 - [ ] What can the API return to help clients know if a request was successful?

+    `source code (200)`

 - [ ] How can we partition our application into sub-applications?

+    `express routing`

 ## Minimum Viable Product